colin0brass/FaceLabellingExportLrPlugin/README.md

 Download and unzip (if zipped) this plug-in to a suitable location on your computer.
 * e.g. from github, see "Code" drop-down, and select "Download ZIP"

+**Note**
+* Windows users are advised _not_ to install the plugin under Lightroom folder in Program Files (causes problems)

 Add the plug-in into Lightroom Classic
 * In Lightroom, go to File -> Plug-in Manager
 * From there, "Add", select the new plug-in and "Add Plug-in"
+* Note, this tells Lightroom where to find the plug-in, and will use from there.
+It doesn't copy it elsewhere, so don't delete the files!

+### Plug-in update
+It will often be sufficient to download new version, put in same location to overwrite old files, and either restart Lightroom Classic, or "Reload Plug-in" in Plug-in Manager, or "Remove" and then "Add" in Plug-in Manager.
+To be safe and tidy in case some old files in the plug-in become obsolete, it could be good to delete the old plug-in folder from time to time before installing new version.
+Check the plug-in version shown under Lightroom Plug-in Manager to see if update has been correctly installed and loaded (note that this version information is intended to be aligned with github release & tag numbers, however is separately coded so on occasion I might miss updating it)

+### Plug-in removal
+If you are done with this plug-in and want to remove it:
+* In Lightroom, go to File -> Plug-in Manager
+* From there, take note of the plug-in file path shown in "Status", so you know where to find and delete the files
+* You can then select the plug-in from the list and click "Remove"
+* Now you can delete the files from the path you noted above

 ### Plug-in configuration
 Once the plug-in is installed, please check its configuration in Plug-in Manager.